AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 Scene-Linear Image Representation
 #################################

-OpenEXR images are intended to store *scene referred linear data*.
+OpenEXR images are intended to store *scene-referred linear data*.
 "Scene-referred" means the pixel values indicate how much light was received by the camera.
 "Linear-light" means the numbers in the image are directly proportional to the amount of light they represent.
 Most image formats are